-In 2021, registration for initial training is done on Parcoursup.
+Registration for initial training is opened on Parcoursup.
 The information concerning the recruitment and the calendar will be detailed there.

 For the first class officer of the merchant navy-Engineer level course, the studies programme lasts 5.5 years.
 The first three years are done on the Marseille campus.

 For the course machine officer of the watch (OCQM)/chief engineer 8000kW, the programme lasts three years on the Saint-Malo campus.

 For the course International Deck Watchkeeping Officer / Captain 3000, the programme lasts 3 years on the Le Havre campus.